Amsterdam/bag_services/README.md

 Developing
 ----------

 Use `docker-compose` to start a local database.
+Use `sudo` is you're running on Linux.

 	docker-compose up -d